arnab132/Meteorological-Data-Analysis-using-Python/README.md

 Fig. 1: Screenshot of the Plot of Changes in Apparent Temp and Humidity with the time.

-If you liked the code do Give a Star to support.
+If you liked the code do Give a Star to support and keep supporting.